Blockstream/satellite/doc/hardware.md

 **dual-polarization LNBs** accept two DC voltage levels.
 Such LNBs use the supplied voltage to switch between vertical and horizontal polarization.
-A supplied DC voltage of +18 VDC sets the LNB to horizontal polarization, whereas a voltage of +13 VDC sets the LNB to vertical polarization.
+A supplied DC voltage of +18 VDC sets the LNB to horizontal polarization, whereas +13 VDC sets the LNB to vertical polarization.
 Please keep this in mind when rotating the LNB for a specific polarization angle during the antenna pointing stage.

 **Further notes**:

 - **Alternative SDR interfaces**: the RTL-SDR is the supported SDR interface and the most popular among Blockstream Satellite users.
 Nevertheless, other SDR boards/interfaces can be used with minor tweaks, such as USRPs.
-The requirement for the SDR interface is that it is able to receive L-band frequencies within the 1 GHz to 2 GHz range and that it supports sampling rates of 2 Msps (mega samples per second) or higher.
+The SDR interface must support L-band frequencies within the 1 GHz to 2 GHz range and sampling rates of 2 Msps (mega samples per second) or higher.

 - **Connectors**: not every RTL-SDR has the same interface connector.
 Some use the SMA connector, while some others use MCX.
 Be sure to order the correct cable